mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 give access from the 550-meter radius deck to the 300, where a concourse gives access to the innermost ring the docking facility.

-The centremost section of a Krungha is a series of horseshoe- shaped docking slots that can rotate independently of the ark, with a 150-meter-radius circular hole creating a tunnel through the ark and a section removed to one side ending in a telescopic landing pad.
+The centremost section of a Krungha is a series of horseshoe-shaped docking slots that can rotate independently of the ark, with a
+150-meter-radius circular hole creating a tunnel through the ark and a section removed to one side ending in a telescopic landing pad.
 When a ship wishes to dock or the ark wishes to capture an asteroid,